mth229/mth229.github.io/functions.md

 ```

 We include a message even when the value of $x$ is okay, as it is good
-practice --though not a requirement of `julia` -- to always return the
+practice --though not a requirement of `Julia` -- to always return the
 same type of object, regardless the input.

 A simple call would be: